Mechanism of action of AmBisome® (amphotericin B) liposome for injection

 - The data suggest that after disruption, amphotericin B damages the yeast cell membrane, allowing the dye to enter the cytoplasm of the cells

-Adapted by permission from Macmillan Publishers Ltd: Bone Marrow Transplantation.
-Adler-Moore J. AmBisome targeting to fungal infections.
-1994;14:S3-S7, copyright 1994.
+Adapted by permission from Macmillan Publishers Ltd: Adler-Moore J. AmBisome targeting to fungal infections.
+Bone Marrow Transplant 1994;14(Suppl 5):S3-S7., copyright 1994.

 A. fumigatus incubated with gold-labeled liposomes: (a) without AmBisome, showing lipid from the liposomes in association with the surface of the fungal cell wall.
 Nu=nucleus; L=gold-labeled lipid of liposomes; M=mitochondria. (b) with AmBisome, showing lipid from the liposomes in association with the fungal cell wall, penetrating through the cell wall, and lipid accumulating in the cytoplasm.
 CW=cell wall; CM=cell membrane.